h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 - Models
     - Model name: name of a model in this project
     - Model ID: ID of a model in this project
-    - Created on: date and time a model was created on in this project
+    - Created on: date and time a model was created in this project
     - Scorer: scorer metric used by a model in this project
     - Score: validation score from a model in this project
-    - Owner: username of person who created a model in this project
+    - Owner: username of user who created a model in this project
-    - Environment: status of what type of environment a model was deployed into for this project
+    - Environment: status of what type of environment a model was deployed for this project
     - Tag: tag name and value to associate with a model in this project
-    - Actions: actions that can be performed on this model: deploy it to dev/prod, create a challenger, download an autoreport, etc
+    - (C) Actions: actions that can be performed on this model: deploy it to dev/prod, create a challenger, download an autoreport, etc

 - A/B Test: allows you to compare the performance of two or more models

-Open a different browser or incognito window and login to MLOps.

 A\.
 To see how to **Share project** with another user in MLOps, refer to section [A: Share Project from ds1 user with ds2 user](#a-share-project-from-ds1-user-with-ds2-user)

 B\.
 To see **More experiments** in this project, refer to section [B: Hydraulic System Models Dashboard](#b-hydraulic-system-models-dashboard)

 C\.
-To see a tour of the **actions** that can be performed on this model **hydraulic_model_1**, refer to section [C: Hydraulic System Projects Models Actions Tour](#c-hydraulic-system-projects-models-actions-tour)
+To see a tour of the **actions** that can be performed on this model (**hydraulic_model_1**), refer to section [C: Hydraulic System Projects Models Actions Tour](#c-hydraulic-system-projects-models-actions-tour)

 D\.
 To see the **events** in this project, refer to section [D: Hydraulic System Events Tour](#d-hydraulic-system-events-tour)

-For the next task, we are going to deploy the **hydraulic_model_1 model** to a **DEV environment**.
+For the next task, we are going to deploy the **hydraulic_mode_1** to a **DEV environment**.

 ### A: Share Project from ds1 user with ds2 user